 Piye as King of Kush and Ruler of Upper Egypt reigned from the Nubian Capital at Nappata.

-During his reign, there was a period of rivalry and Religious division amongst the Rulers of Lower Egypt.
+During Piye’s reign, there was a period of rivalry and Religious division amongst the Rulers of Lower Egypt.
 To Piye this presented an opportunity for both territorrial expansion and Religious Revival.

-As such, Piye initiated what he considered a Holy War in the name of Amun Ra, one the Founding Gods of Ancient Egypt in Pre-Historic Times with the objective of uniting Upper and Lower Egypt under the Worship of Amun.
+As such, Piye the greatest and most powerful Black Nubian Pharaoh when initiated what he considered a Holy War in the name of Amun Ra, one the Founding Gods of Ancient Egypt in Pre-Historic Times with the objective of uniting Upper and Lower Egypt under the Worship of Amun based on the Memphite Theology recorded in the Shabaka Stone.

-In the 20th year of his reign Piye began his expansion into Lower Egypt with Nubian power reaching as far as Thebes where he faced and defeated a coalition of Lower Egypt’s Kings after his army successfully invaded Middle and Lower Egypt.
+In the 20th year of his reign, the man who would become the greatest and most powerful Black Pharaoh began his expansion into Lower Egypt with Nubian power reaching as far as Thebes where he faced and defeated a coalition of Lower Egypt’s Kings after his army successfully invaded Middle and Lower Egypt.

 In recognition of his status as King of both Upper and Lower Egypt, Piye attended the great Opet Festival at Thebes recording the details of His military conquest in the Piye Victory Stele: